turingschool/front-end-curriculum/projects/ultimate-ux-ui-team-challenge.md

  - Wireframes (hand-drawn is fine) of your comp for mobile and desktop -- we want to see your process and thinking.
  - Final comps for mobile and desktop layouts built in Sketch.
 Button/hover/active states must be included (if and when applicable).
 Should be ready to hand-off to a dev team to build.

+### Deliverables for Phase 2:

+- The static site pushed up and live on github pages.
+It should be fully responsive and match the comp.
+- A comprehensive ReadMe in the Build Team’s project repo.
+It must include:
+Screen Grabs of your final live site to compare with the original comp.
+- An overview outlining your approach to building the comp.
+- This ReadMe will be a collaborative effort between the Design and Build Teams to make sure all the information and thinking is covered.
+Therefore, it must have the following from the Design Team:
+  - 3 examples of reference/inspiration.
+These could be products you currently use, or could be examples you find on dribbble, behance, or similar sites.
+They don’t have to be the same product type, but should offer good examples of how to approach organizing content and effective UX.
+Screen grabs are fine.
+  - Explain who your target user is, and how the choices you’ve made solve a problem for them, address their preferences/needs, and are tailored to them.
+  - Wireframes (hand-drawn is fine) of your comp for mobile and desktop -- we want to see your process and thinking.
+  - Final comps for mobile and desktop layouts built in Sketch.
+Button/hover/active states must be included (if and when applicable).

 ### Fonts: